Financial-Times/upp-provisioners/content-jumpbox-provisioner/README.md

 ## Updating the cluster

-You would want to update the cluster on three instances:
+You would want to update the cluster for one of the following reasons:

 1. To update the version of kubectl, update the version in the [userdata](cloudformation/stack.yml) and run the following that will update the stack in AWS
     ```